jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

   <img src="images/arango-collections.png" width="1000">

+4. Feel free to spot check the various data collections in Arango.
+Several will be empty as they are for future use.
+With successfuly BMP processing we would expect to see data in all the following collections:

+ - l3vpn_v4_prefix
+ - l3vpn_v6_prefix
+ - ls_link
+ - ls_node
+ - ls_node_edge
+ - ls_prefix
+ - ls_srv6_sid
+ - peer
+ - unicast_prefix_v4
+ - unicast_prefix_v6

 ## Configure a BGP SRv6 locator
 When we get to lab 7 we'll be sending SRv6 encapsulated traffic directly to/from Amsterdam and Rome.
 We'll need an SRv6 end.DT4/6 function at the egress nodes (xrd01 and xrd07) to be able to pop the SRv6 encap and perform a global table lookup on the underlying payload.
 Configuring an SRv6 locator under BGP will trigger creation of the end.DT4/6 functions: